COSBY KNOB

 Once on the ridge, we took a right when the Low Gap Trail met the Appalachian Trail and followed the A.T. for 0.9 miles to Cosby Knob Shelter.
 The ascent is another 500 feet, and the shelter sleeps 12 and has an open porch area with seating.
 A fire ring sits just down the hill in a 15′ x 10′ grassy area.
 A spring 5 yards from the shelter provides water for the site.

-- click to see trail photos from this hike in Great Smoky Mountain National Park: January 12, 2013
+- click to see trail photos from this hike in the Great Smoky Mountain National Park: January 12, 2013

-- click to see a Great Smoky Mountains National Park map, Great Smoky Mountain National Park trail map
+- click to purchase a Trails Illustrated map of Great Smoky Mountains National Park

 - click for access to the guidebook Trail By Trail: Backpacking In The Smoky Mountains which has details on this destination